 Cat Breeds with Long Tails

 This coat is soft, silky, and medium in length.
 Its elegance is also heightened by the Balinese’s build, with strong and defined muscles.
-This is contrasted by its long, slender body and a fine bone structure.
+This is contrasted by its long, slender body and fine bone structure.

 The fancy qualities of its coat and build extend even to its tail.
 This breed’s tail is often extremely long, with a large plume of fur at the end.
 This plume, along with the cat’s belly, ears, and paws, is darker than the rest of its body.

 The Chartreux has a dark, elegant coloration.
 These cats are grey-blue in color, ranging from dark to lighter shades.
 The eyes vary between orange and gold.
 Because of its elegant looks, the weight of this cat may be surprising.
-The Chartreux are hefty at 6 to 9 lbs. for females and 10 to 14 lbs. for males.
+The Chartreux is hefty at 6 to 9 lbs. for females and 10 to 14 lbs. for males.

 The Cornish Rex has a sleek and slender build.
 It has a long torso and slender legs.
 To keep this aerodynamic design, its back is arched and its belly curved.

 Topping all that off is the Cornish Rex’s long, lively tail.

-All of this allows the Cornish Rex to dart in and out of spaces, and turn sharp corners.
+This allows the Cornish Rex to dart in and out of spaces and turn sharp corners.

-The Egyptian Mau takes its name from the Egyptian word for cat.
-These cats can be easily identified because of the spots in their coat, which only appear in the tips of their fur.
-Aside from these spots, the Mau can also be identified by the rings on its tail.
+The Egyptian Mau is easily identified by the spots in their coat, which appear in the tips of their fur.
+Aside from these spots, the Mau also has rings on its tail.
 These rings increase in width until the tip is completely black.

 Known to be the fastest domestic cat breed, the Egyptian Mau’s patterned tail is essential for speed and agility.
 The Mau is a compact, muscular cat with a medium-length body.
 What this breed lacks in sleekness, it makes up for in grace.
-The Mau’s powerful muscles, paired with its long tail, allow it to move and turn very quickly.
+The Mau’s powerful muscles, paired with its long tail, allow it to move and turn quickly.

 The first Nebelungs were named Brunhilde and Siegfried, a queen and warrior in the Germanic saga, Nibelungen-Lied.
-The name of the breed comes from this saga, combined with the German word ‘nebel,’ which means ‘mist.’
+The name of the breed comes from this saga, combined with the German word ‘Nebel,’ which means ‘mist.’
 Exuding an air of mystery at first glance, the name Nebelung is apt for this enigmatic-looking breed.

 The Nebelung descended from the Russian Blue, which is apparent in the Nebelung’s blue-grey coats.
 Unlike the Russian Blue, the Nebelung has a shaggy, semi-long coat.
 Its eyes can range from green to yellowish-green.
 This dramatic coloration is paired with a long neck, body, and legs.

 This roundness continues with the rest of the Fold’s body.
-Its entire frame has a gentle curve with a rounded, padded look, and short legs.
+Its entire frame has a gentle curve with a rounded, padded look and short legs.
 Most notably, the Scottish Fold’s tail is round, too.
 This makes the Scottish fold look soft, friendly, and approachable.